Managing YDB configuration

 Save all configurations locally

-ydb admin config fetch --all --output-directory <configs_dir>
+ydb admin cluster config fetch --all --output-directory <configs_dir>

 ls <configs_dir>